Is Air Fried Food Good for Fatty Liver? [Answered]

-We have to change our way of eating and cooking after being diagnosed with a fatty liver.
 But, at the same time, we’d like our food to taste as close to what we used to eat before, right?
 That’s when air fryers come to the rescue!
+And today’s article will help you decide whether or not is air fried food good for MASLD patients.

 air frying potatoes

 Air frying is very similar to cooking in a convection oven.
-The main difference is that air fryer are way smaller, so they can cook food a bit faster.
-They also have a dedicated tray for collecting excess fat which can always come in handy.
+The main difference is that air fryers are way smaller, so they can cook food a bit faster.

 But in order to cook crispy, delicious foods in the air fryer and still get all its health benefits, you have to know how to properly use it and make sure you never overdo eating air fried foods.